auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 With this binary counter gif you can see how to represent numbers greater than one using binary.
 The bottom light orange numbers are only zero and one, the binary, to the right of it is the number in base ten, the type of counting you're used to.
 You can find the number in base ten by adding up the values in the middle column where ever there is a one beneath it.
 The top row shows the powers of two.

-Think about base ten, 952 is really 9*100 + 5*10 + 2.
-We can write the same thing as powers of 10, 9*10^2 + 5*10^1 + 2*10^0, because 10^0 is 1 (any number to the power of zero is equal to one), 10^1 = 10, 10^2 = 100.
+Think about base ten, 952 is really 9 * 100 + 5 * 10 + 2.
+We can write the same thing as powers of 10, 9 * 10^2 + 5 * 10^1 + 2 * 10^0, because 10^0 is 1 (any number to the power of zero is equal to one), 10^1 = 10, 10^2 = 100.
 So from the right most digit we see a pattern where each number is 10^(digits from the right starting at 0).

 Binary is the same but we change the base, 2^(digits from the right starting at 0).
-101 in binary represents 1* 2^0 + 0 * 2^1 + 1 * 2^2 = 1 + 0 + 4 = 5.
+101 in binary represents 1 * 2^0 + 0 * 2^1 + 1 * 2^2 = 1 + 0 + 4 = 5.

 Just like when you add 8+9 and you realize we need a digit in the 10's place to handle the "overflow."
 8+9=17, so we can take 2 from 9 and add the 2 to the 8 to get 10, and 9-2=7, so we have 17.

 What about binary addition?
 5+4=9, 5=101, 4=100, so 101+100=1001.

-1001 = 1*2^3 + 1*2^0 = 9
+1001 = 1 * 2^3 + 1 * 2^0 = 9

 Anything written in base 10 can be written in binary.
-Most systems like your computer expect a certain length of binary numbers.
-A byte is 8 binary numbers in sequence.
+Most systems like your computer expect a certain length of binary digits.
+The term binary digit was compressed to the word 'bit.'
+A byte is 8 binary numbers (bits) in sequence.
 Negative numbers can be represented by making the first bit 1, so 4 and -4 would be 00000100 and 10000100.
 Notice that this changes the range of numbers we can express since the leftmost bit would be 1*2^7 but is now a question of sign (+ or -).
 We can also use binary to represent letters.
 Instead of 0100 mapping to 4, we can say 0100 maps to the 4th letter, 'd.'
 In a similar way we can represent anything written or spoken in terms of an alphabet translated to binary.

 ### Think about this: if we map one binary string of bits to one number, letter, or other idea, how many items can we represent?

 The ability to map is equal to the number of distinct binary sequences that can be made from a given number of binary digits like a byte of 8 bits.
 Binary represents one of two options, so there are two ways to choose.
-At two bits, there are two ways to choose the first digit and two ways to choose the second bit, so there two times two, four sequences, four possible mappings.
+At two bits, there are two ways to choose the first digit and two ways to choose the second bit, so two times two, four sequences, four possible mappings.

 00